frkvk/OpenLDAP_PwdChanger/README.md

 Currently, the program only allows insecure LDAP connections, and support for LDAPS will be added in the near future.
 It is recommended to use the program externally with a VPN or within a trusted network.

-The program can be compiled into an .exe file with included dependencies, but prior to this, it's necessary to modify lines 15, 64, and 91 (LDAP variables).
+The program can be compiled into an .exe file with included dependencies, but prior to this, it's necessary to modify lines 22 & 23 (LDAP variables).

 The steps to create an .exe are as follows: